Urals Oil Price Today

 Get the same real-time Urals crude oil price data powering this page.
 Essential for tracking Russian oil exports, sanctions impacts, and arbitrage opportunities.

-curl https://api.oilpriceapi.com/v1/prices/URALS_CRUDE_USD \ -H 'Authorization: Token YOUR_API_KEY'
+curl https://api.oilpriceapi.com/v1/prices/latest \ -H 'Authorization: Token YOUR_API_KEY' \ -d 'by_code=URALS_CRUDE_USD'